 2 Stocks That Could Raise Dividends In October

-The dog days of summer are almost over.
-And the fall is perhaps the best time of year for sports fans.
+It’s one of my favorite times of the year.
+Summer is over, the kids are back in school, and we enter the best time of year for sports fans.
 The pennant race in baseball heats up, college football stadiums fill up with fans on Saturdays, and pro football kicks off throughout the week.

 But as investors, we also know that the fall is also one of the best times for dividend hikes.
 That makes it the perfect time to take a look for stocks that could hike their dividends soon.

 This month, I have three stocks I’d like to highlight.
-If you’re looking for a potential addition to your income portfolio, I can’t think of a better place to start.
-Here’s what I’ve found this month…
+So if you’re looking for a potential addition to your income portfolio, consider looking at these names further…

 2 Upcoming Dividend Hikes

 2. Visa (NYSE: V) – Most dividend investors take a quick glance at Visa’s sub-1% yield and walk right on by.
-That’s a mistake – and not just because the stock has delivered market-crushing annual returns of 24% over the past five years.
+That’s a mistake – and not just because the stock has delivered market-crushing returns year after year.

 Not a bad problem to have.

-Visa’s dominant card processing network forms a near-impenetrable economic moat – one that can handle 65,000 transactions per second.
-The payment processor also has a long growth runway as the world continues to shift towards contactless electronic transactions.
+Visa’s dominant card processing network forms a near-impenetrable economic moat that can handle 65,000 transactions per second.
+The company expedites retail purchases in nearly 200 countries across the globe, facilitating $10+ trillion in payment volume last year.
+And it has a long growth runway ahead as the world shifts toward contactless electronic transactions.

-Visa has faithfully raised dividends for 13 straight years.
-And with a conservative payout ratio around 25%, there is ample room to extend that streak.
+Visa has faithfully raised dividends for 14 straight years.
+And with a conservative payout ratio of around 20%, there is ample room to extend that streak.
 Before the pandemic, dividends were systematically raised by about 18% to 20% annually.
-A similar growth trajectory would drive annual payouts past $2.00 per share over the next three years.
+A similar growth trajectory would drive annual payouts past $2.50 per share over the next three years.

 Action To Take